daniel-rovilla/Financial_Modeling/Small Projects/README.md

 You can find a more detailed explanation of the small project in their corresponding file.

-Each folder contains the Jupyter Notebooks used and (if it was needed) the Excel files to
+Each folder contains the Jupyter Notebooks and the Excel files where needed.